Reading time: 6 minutes

 Expressive writing helps your mind/brain focus.
 It puts things into an organized structure.
 It helps your mind make sense of the stuff that’s happening.

-So take some time at the end of each day and just write down, or record what’s bothering you.
+So take some time at the end of each day and just write down or record what’s bothering you.
 Doesn’t matter about your writing or even if you type it.
-Doesn’t matter about whether you can spell or your grammar is correct.
-Does not matter!
+Doesn’t matter whether you can spell or your grammar is correct.
+It does not matter!

 The only thing that matters is that you write it down.

 Then chuck it away if you want, or delete it or keep it.
 Doesn’t matter.
 Just write about what’s troubling you today.

 Oh yes.
 Don’t hold anything back.

 3. Be your own best friend if your life sucks

 Be your own best friend, and stop being your worst critic.